"জৰহাট, সংস্কৃতিৰ উত্স | Jorhat, the source of culture"

 Language:

-Jorhat is a city in the Indian state of Assam.
-The most commonly spoken language in Jorhat is Assamese, which is the official language of the state.
-Assamese is an Indo-Aryan language that has its own unique script derived from the Brahmi script.
-Other languages spoken include Bengali, Hindi, and English.
-Many people in Jorhat are bilingual or multilingual, with English often used for official and educational purposes.
+In Jorhat, a city in the Indian state of Assam, the most commonly spoken language is Assamese.
+This Indo-Aryan language is the official language of the state.
+Other languages spoken include Bengali, primarily by the Bengali community, and English, which is widely understood and used for official and educational purposes.